okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleappsections/index.md

 2. From the side navigation, select **Applications** > **Applications**, and then click **Add Application**.
 3. From the Add Application page, click **Create New App**.
 4. In the dialog box that appears, select **Web** as the **Platform**, select **OpenID Connect** as the **Sign on method**, and then click **Create**.
 5. Fill in the Create OpenID Connect App Integration fields that you need.
-Be sure to add the following, and then click ?**Save**:
+Be sure to add the following, and then click **Save**:
     * **Login redirect URIs** &mdash; `https://localhost:44314/authorization-code/callback`
     * **Logout redirect URIs** &mdash; `https://localhost:44314`
     > **Note:** Copy these values and store them temporarily.
 You need them in a few steps.